-- The video interviewing tool gives the candidate a chance to meet a handful of people at one time and get a better idea of the team personality.
+- The video interviewing tool gives the candidate a chance to meet a handful of people at one time and get a better idea of the team’s personality.

 Where are video interviews used most often?

-Many of our clients use video interviews in the screening process to make better and faster hiring decisions.
+Many of our clients use video interviews in the screening process as a phone screen replacement.
 Recruiters use video interviews to better identify which candidates they should be spending time with in-person interviews and move those candidates through the hiring process faster.

 Benefits of Screening Candidates with Video Interviews

-- Often times, more than one person is involved in the hiring process.
-Trying to convey to team members why a candidate did well or poor from one individual’s notes in a phone interview is difficult.
-Video interviews gives the entire recruiting team a chance to view candidate video responses, which keeps everyone on the same page.
+- Oftentimes, more than one person is involved in the hiring process.
+Trying to convey to team members why a candidate did well or poorly from one individual’s notes in a phone interview is difficult.
+Video interviews give the entire recruiting team a chance to view candidate video responses, which keeps everyone on the same page.

 Why Candidates Want to be Screened through Video Interviews